 4. Omega 3 Fatty Acids

 Most people’s diets do not have sufficient Omega 3 fatty acids anymore, since our foods have higher levels of polyunsaturated and saturated oils in them.
 Omega 3 is a healthy animal fat found in fish and other foods like nuts and seeds.
 It helps support the absorption and utilization of B vitamins by the cells and promotes the production of appropriate antibodies and short term inflammatory prostaglandins.

 Magnesium is a critical mineral for every day bodily function.
 Magnesium levels can quickly be depleted from eating diets high in sugars and from high levels of stress.
 Reduced magnesium levels have been found to result in more pro-inflammatory cytokines to be produced, which has an underlying correlation to of autoimmune disease.

 Selenium helps regulate thyroid functions as well as immune responses.
 Proper levels of selenium help reduce thyroid antibodies and reduce risks of autoimmune disease.

 To help prevent or reduce the risks of autoimmune disease you need to make sure you are getting these six essential nutrients every day.
 Also take note that individuals currently suffering from digestive autoimmune conditions, such as Crohn’s, ulcerative colitis, and celiac disease may be experiencing impaired nutrient absorption, making appropriate doses of these critical nutrients through food and supplementation every more important.

-For more information about autoimmune disease or to find out what nutrient deficiencies you have, please feel free to contact Dr. Courtney Holmberg, ND at 647-351-7282 to schedule a consultation appointment today!
+For more information about naturopathic therapies for autoimmune disease or to find out what nutrient deficiencies you have, please feel free to contact Dr. Courtney Holmberg, ND at 647-351-7282 to schedule a consultation appointment today!